rooftop-media/ktty-tutorial/version1.0/tutorial.md

  - Make files scrollable if text lines exceed window _height_, both up and down.
  - Update file wrap on window resize.

+We need to react differently to edits to the buffer, vs. edits to the cursor's buffer position:
+ - Buffer edits react in re-wrapping the buffer's text.
+ - Cursor movement reacts in a scroll check.

 <br/><br/><br/><br/>

 <h3 id="f-1">  ☑️ Step 1.
 Adding variables. </h3>

-For this section we need one more variable -- an integer named `_scroll`.
+For this section we need two more variable:
+ - an integer named `_scroll`.
+ - a string named `_wrapped_buffer`.

 ```javascript
 ////  SECTION 2:  APP MEMORY